epfldata/metaDecomp/README.md

 ## Setup

-### Setup: Folder structures, datasets, benchmark queries, cardinality estimation
+### Datasets, benchmark queries, cardinality estimation, folder structures

 Given the need to convert datasets to DuckDB and the large sizes of required files, we provide them all in a setup script.
 Please run the following script to set up the folder structures and download the files.
+Note that these files take approximately 22 GB of storage space in total.
 ```
 bash src/main/scripts/setup.sh
 ```